Authentic Muffaletta Sandwich with Homemade Olive Salad

 Instructions

-2. Prep bread.
-Cut the loaf in half, and remove crumb from both sides to make space for filling.
+Prep bread.
+Cut the loaf in half and remove some of the crumb from both sides to make space for filling.

-4. Layer meats and cheese.
-Begin with mortadella, layer half on the bottom and the other on the top side of the bread.
-Repeat with coppa, and salami, alternating mild and hot salami on each side.
+Layer meats and cheese.
+Start with mortadella, placing half on the bottom and half on the top half of the loaf.
+Repeat with coppa and salami, alternating mild and hot salami on each side.
 Finish by layering all the cheese on one side.

-5. Wrap and rest.
-Wrap sandwich tightly and refrigerate overnight.
-Optionally, weigh it down to integrate ingredients.
+Wrap and rest.
+Wrap the sandwich tightly and refrigerate overnight.
+Optionally, weigh it down to help the ingredients meld together.

-6. Slice and serve.
-Unwrap, slice, and enjoy cold, at room temperature, or heat in foil in a 350F oven until cheese is melty.
+Slice and serve.
+Unwrap, slice, and enjoy cold, at room temperature, or wrap in foil and heat in a 350°F oven until the cheese melts (about 20-30 mins).

 Top Tips

-• Process the olive salad ingredients in a food processor for quick & easy chopping instead of doing it by hand.
-Or for a bigger shortcut, look for pre-made options in jars at grocery stores.
+Faster prep: Process the olive salad ingredients in a food processor for quick & easy chopping instead of doing it by hand.
+For an even bigger shortcut, look for pre-made options in jars at grocery stores, although homemade always tastes best!

-• Take it camping - pre-wrap portions in foil for easy reheating over the campfire or enjoy straight from the cooler.
+Take it camping: Pre-wrap ⅛ portions of muffaletta in foil for easy reheating over the campfire or enjoy straight from the cooler.

-• For a vegetarian option, swap Italian meats with marinated grilled vegetables like eggplant, zucchini, and peppers.
+For a vegetarian option: Swap Italian meats with roasted & marinated vegetables like eggplant, zucchini, and peppers.

 Enjoy!